We Have No Chance of Closing the Wealth Gaps in America Unless We Help Children Get the Right Start in the First Three Years of Life

 When one WIC program in Los Angeles (Little by Little) passed out books along with healthy food to their Medicaid-linked WIC mothers, they raised the learning readiness level to nearly 60 percent for those homes that received the books.

 We need to support those kinds of programs everywhere.
-The pure fairness issues alone should cause us to act in those directions.
+The pure fairness and basic equity issues alone should cause us to act in those directions.

 The average American non-Medicaid home now has over twelve books per child.
 A high number have over 20 books per child.
 The children in those homes love having the books and multiple studies have shown the low-income mothers who are given the books treasure the opportunity and the resource when they get the books, and the clear result is that the children often show great joy when actual books are made available to them and the learning readiness gaps shrink significantly.